 If you’re active, curious, and eager to see a side of Bali that’s both scenic and meaningful, this tour is a fantastic choice.
 It’s a well-paced, value-packed day that leaves you with plenty of stories and photos to share long after returning home.

-More Farms in Ubud
+More Tours in Ubud

 More Tour Reviews in Ubud